Practical/specs/source/syntax.rst

 .. rubric:: Footnotes

 .. [#Operations] For list of actual operators and their precedence, see :doc:`operators`.
+.. [#Reference] The syntax suggests ``ref`` may follow any type definition.
+In practice, it must be the last type modifier.
+This is enforced by the semantic stage, rather than the language's syntax, in order to produce clearer error messages.
 .. [#ConditionalExpression]
     A conditional expression *must* have an ``else`` clause, as it must return a value regardless of the condition's result.